 - Participation in classroom activities to promote generalization of skills

 - Social problem solving skills

-We work closely with parents in order to build a bridge between home life and school life and promote consistency in the way we all relate to the children.
+At Gillen Brewer, we work closely with parents in order to build a bridge between home life and school life and promote consistency in the way we all relate to the children.
 We strive for open and frequent communication with our parents, which may be accomplished by face-to-face meetings and/or telephone calls.
 Upon request, we provide parent support groups where parents share both their experiences of having a child with special needs, as well as strategies for addressing a myriad of behaviors.
 Parent workshops are held throughout the year, some of which are presented solely by the Psychology Department and some in conjunction with our other departments.
 These workshops are designed to both inform parents about important issues regarding raising a child with special needs, as well as to provide them with specific strategies and helpful tools to enhance development.